Zainpy/Zainpy/README.md

 ### Currently working on 🧐:
-- marketable website using MERN stack.
+- Learning .NET and backend.
 - searching for summer internship 2026 🔍

 discord @Zain#0489